Group-2D/Demo-Project/README.md

 1. Navigate to the __Config.py__ file / Navigate to the __databaseManager.py__ file
 2. You will need to enter the following infomation:
-    - host --> This is the name of the sever the database is hosted from
+    - host --> The name of the server the database is hosted on.
-    - dbname --> The name of the database the data is being stored on
+    - dbname --> The name of the database the data is being stored on.
-    - password --> Ypur password, this is the same password you used when first opening __pgAdmin_4__
+    - password --> Ypur password, this is the same password you used when first opening __pgAdmin_4__.

-3. Save these changes in the file
+3. Save these changes in the file.

 After making these changes, the project should run.

 ## How to use the Project

+This area is used to provide various guides on how to use the timetable generator program as intended and avoid various issues.

 ### Navigating the GUI (Graphical User Interface)

+This section us used to help users navigate and interact with the GUI.

 ### Using the Database

+This section is used to show the stucture of the database and various use cases on inserting, updating and manipulting data in the database

 #### Database ERD
 ![Database ERd](image.png)